10 Facts About Stalking

 Fact number 6

 Stalkers like to observe from a distance and in secret.
-This act of voyeurism and domination gives the stalkers a feeling of power over you.
+This act of domination gives the stalkers a feeling of power over you.
 And people who actively seek to dominate others are dangerous.

 Fact number 7